How do I record a cash advance?

 See the helpguide article: How do I submit a payment request to Petty Cash?

-Top Tip: You can set up an ExpensePlus account for your team member to enter their own purchases (just like business card holders) - just ensure they have access to the Petty Cash account in their user role.
+You can set your team member up as an ExpensePlus user, so they can enter their own purchases (just like business card holders) - just ensure they have access to the Petty Cash account in their user role.

-Note: Petty Cash expenditure purchases are subject to the usual receipt checks and approvals if applicable and turned on.
+Petty Cash expenditure purchases are subject to the usual receipt checks and approvals (if applicable and turned on).
 Learn more about how to customise approvals within ExpensePlus.

 At any time, you can see the purchases made and the remaining balance in the Petty Cash screen for that account.